15 people killed in police raid on home of suspected terrorists in Sri Lanka

-At least 15 people are dead and two or more suspected terrorists on the run after a shootout between police and alleged militants in eastern Sri Lanka om Friday.
+At least 15 people are dead and two or more suspected terrorists on the run after a shootout between police and alleged militants in eastern Sri Lanka late Friday.

 There were three explosions during the shootout with suspects at a house in the town of Sainthamaruthu, Kalmunai, local police said.
 Authorities said they seized a large cache of explosives, 100,000 ball bearings and ISIS uniforms and flags from the house, which appeared to be a bomb making factory or storage facility.